gv2325/gv2325/README.md

 Hi I am George

+Currentlt @NASA SEDAC and @CIESIN

 An urbanist - technologist with a passion for geospatial analytics.
-At present I am working on siting curbside ev chargers for NYC through a multi tier analysis, I enjoy working at the intersection of critical social thinking and utilising geospatial tools to uncover insights.
+I have worked on siting curbside ev chargers for NYC through a multi tier analysis, I enjoy working at the intersection of critical social thinking and utilising geospatial tools to uncover insights.

 My current stack:
 -  `Python` `PostgreSQL` `PostGIS` `Git` `Next.js` `Sanity` `React` `Svelte` `Mapbox.js` `HTML5` `Tailwind CSS` `Javascript`